getlynx/LynxCI/README.md

 $ sudo tail -F /var/log/syslog
 ```

 Once you know the IP address of your Pi, you can enter it in your web browser and directly visit it with your favorite browser.
 Bookmark it and have fun.
-It will take about 15 hours to sync, so be patient.
+It will take about 1.5 hours to sync, so be patient.
 You are now an active member of the Lynx community.
 Congratulations!

 ## Don't have a Raspberry Pi?

 We like Linode.com and have created a [StackScript for Lynx](https://www.linode.com/stackscripts/view/277281).
 Create and Log into your Linode.com account and click "Add a Linode".
-You can chose the size you like, but we recommend a "Linode 2048" which costs about $10/m.
-You can get away with a "Linode 1024" which costs $5/m but it will start up a little slower.
-Chose the location of your preference and click "Add this Linode".
+You can get away with a "Nanode 1GB" which costs $5/m.
+Chose the location of your liking and click "Add this Linode".
 You will be redirected to the main dashboard and see your Linode hardware provisioned, but it's not running yet.
 Click the Name it was given (ie. linode54325432) and on the next screen click "Deploy an Image".
 Here you will be able to select an OS, but don't.
 Instead, click the link to the right that says "Deploying using StackScripts".
 Do a search for the Lynx StackScript by searching for 'Lynx'.
 You will find our's titled "getlynx / Lynx Node Builder".
 Select it.
 Now, you can select a swap size (we recommend the largest available) and enter your root password.
 Be sure to write this down for future reference.
 Then click "Deploy".
 The final step is to boot your new Linode.
 From the main dashboard, select the Linode you created and click the "Boot" button.
 That is it.
-Your new Lynx node will build itself and in about 15 hours it will be fully synced on the network and micro-mining too.
+Your new Lynx node will build itself and in about 1.5 hours it will be fully synced on the network and micro-mining too.
 For the sake of security, SSH access is disabled by default.
 Refer to password info below for how to change this.

 ### Enable access via SSH

 When the LynxNodeBuilder runs, it wraps up by locking down SSH by default.
 This mean that you can't log into the Pi or your Linode via terminal.
 But you can change this if you like.

-With the Pi, plug in a keyboard and monitor and use the defaul Raspberry Pi username ('pi') and password ('raspberry').
+With the Pi, plug in a keyboard and monitor and use the username ('lynx') and password ('lynx').
+(SSH for local DHCP addressing is enabled so if you know the local IP, SSH will work.)

 At Linode.com, you can do this via the "Launch Lish Console" link under the Remote Access tab.
 On a Linode, the default username is 'lynx' and the default password is 'lynx'.